 The Group's management reviews the above segments for quantitative thresholds as well as criteria for presenting the revenues and expenses for the segments at the end of every reporting period.

 4.25.
-Standards issued but not yet effective and amendment to standards
+Amendment to standards and standards issued but not yet effective